Project Summary

 What we're doing

-We’re planning improvements to Morrinsville Road for all road users.
-The scope of the project includes:
+We're making improvements to Morrinsville Road for all road users.
+This project includes:

-• Roundabout at the intersection of Morrinsville Road, Silverdale Road and Matangi Road.
+• Peanut shaped roundabout at the intersection of Morrinsville Road, Silverdale Road, and Matangi Road.

 Concept design – roundabout